Saipan International School: Academics

 SIS follows an American-based curriculum and culminates with the largest assortment of Advanced Placement exams in the Commonwealth.
-Additionally, SIS is the only school in Micronesia authorized to offer the AP Capstone Diploma.
+Additionally, SIS was the first school in Micronesia authorized to offer the AP Capstone Diploma.
 Many students also qualify for the prestigious distinction of AP International Diploma.
 The school has various signature programs including competitive Mathematics and competitive Speech and Debate integrated directly into the school day, as well as a rich selection of electives allowing students the ability to explore areas of study that they are passionate about.

-SIS students have found great success in their academic endeavors, winning distinctions such as the National Merit Scholar, Presidential Scholar Award, and many AP Scholars, AP Scholars with Honors, AP Scholars with Distinction.
+SIS students have found great success in their academic endeavors, winning distinctions such as the Questbridge Scholars, National Merit Scholar, Presidential Scholar Award, and many AP Scholars, AP Scholars with Honors, AP Scholars with Distinction.

 Activities and athletics

 SIS students participate in multiple clubs, sports, and other activities including National Honor Society, Mock Trial, National Speech and Debate Association, Model United Nations, FRC (FIRST Robotics Competition), Rotary International's Interact Club, the International Thespian Society, etc.

 SIS is a founding member of the Commonwealth Coalition of Private Schools Association (CCOPSA) which comprises most of the private schools in the Commonwealth.
 Through CCOPSA and its participation with local sports federations, SIS students participate in basketball, cross country, speech and debate, math court, mock trial, soccer, swimming, track and field, volleyball.
 The school co-founded the Run For the Coconut, an annual Cross Country Meet with Saipan Community School, and the Commonwealth's first cross country invitational, the Gecko 5000.
 SIS hosts several annual events for the entire community, including The Health Heart Walk, International Thanksgiving, the Spring Musical and many more.